lue-bird/elm-language-server-rs/README.md

 - inline GLSL blocks

 ## not sure (Please give me feedback on this)
+- switch to `position_encoding: Some(lsp_types::PositionEncodingKind::UTF8)`.
+This makes source edits and parsing easier and faster at the cost of compatibility with lsp clients below version 3.17.0.
+Is that acceptable? (leaning towards yes)
 - adding necessary imports when autocompleting vs making it a separate code action vs nothing vs ? (leaning towards separate code action)
 - show function parameter names (leaning towards no, as they are often confusing if they are curried, reveal non-exposed variant patterns, have more parameters than the type suggests, are undescriptive etc)
 - add code actions like "expose (including variants)", "inline", "inline all uses" (leaning towards no as it is fairly complicated, though it it very useful for sure)